stevegt/grid-cli/v2/doc/200-sequence.md

 ## Conclusion

 Implementing a cache as a sequence matcher involves leveraging sophisticated data structures and algorithms to efficiently manage and retrieve sequences based on partial inputs.
 Drawing inspiration from genetic sequence matching, such as hash tables, suffix trees, graphs, and dynamic programming, can provide a robust foundation for this capability.
-The use of hashing algorithms, as illustrated by BLAST, enables rapid search and retrieval through the efficient organization of sequences.
+The use of hashing algorithms, as illustrated by BLAST, enables rapid search and retrieval through efficient organization of sequences.